 There are reverse effects to certain dietary efforts that could cause unfavorable results, like hair loss.
 "Vegans and vegetarians generally notice weaker and finer hair growth over time," says Reslan.
 "The lack of essential amino acids in non-animal protein diets has become a big issue, especially with the rise of veganism."
 Getting an appropriate amount of protein worked into our diets is essential for strong and healthy hair growth, Reslan tells us.

-Rapid weight loss and calorie restrictions can also lead to hair thinning and hair loss, so it's extremely important to consult a dietician that can help you create a dietary plan specific to your body's needs before you start restricting calories.
+Rapid weight loss and calorie restrictions can also lead to hair thinning and hair loss, so it's extremely important to consult a dietitian that can help you create a dietary plan specific to your body's needs before you start restricting calories.

 Physical or Emotional Trauma